 Inheritance can have complications, such as family disputes or unknown restrictions and charges on an estate.
 Your solicitor has a legal obligation to represent your best interests during the inheritance process and will make you aware of what you’re legally entitled to do.

-Despite certain restrictions, our advisors are specialists and have access to specialist lenders that will consider circumstances such as these.
+Despite certain restrictions, our advisors are experts and have access to specialist lenders who will consider circumstances such as these.
 You can make an enquiry now and an advisor will call you right back.

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.